dlmao/dlmao.github.io/_posts/2021-05-05-MatFac-MovieRatings.md

 ## A Coding Example in Python

 For this part, we will use a dataset from MovieLens, a movie reccomendation system.
 The dataset includes movie ratings on a scale of 1 star to 5 stars, from 610 users and 9724 movies, but we only know 100836 (1.7%) of the ratings.
 The dataset can be found [here](http://files.grouplens.org/datasets/movielens/ml-latest-small-README.html).
-The full Python notebook can be found on my personal Github [here] (https://github.com/dlmao/MatFac_Recommendation).
+The full Python notebook can be found on my personal Github [here](https://github.com/dlmao/MatFac_Recommendation).

 ```python
 import numpy as np